Fiber Lasers Versus Bulk Lasers

 It is natural to compare different laser concepts with each other, in particular when they are used in overlapping application areas.
 This is particularly the case for two different kinds of solid-state lasers: bulk lasers and fiber lasers.
 There have been claims that fiber lasers, which have shown tremendous progress in recent years, will eventually replace most bulk lasers, since they could reach the same or better performance at a lower price.
 However, it is then overlooked that they also face a number of challenges, and depending on the specific goals these may outweigh the advantages.
 The outcome of such a comparison can thus depend strongly on various details of the specific requirements.

 In recent years, global fiber lasers sales showed a significantly stronger growth than those of traditional solid-state lasers.
-However, the total turnover from fiber lasers is still smaller than that of other solid-state lasers (as of 2014).
-Their most important application areas are high-power laser material processing, laser marking and micro material processing.
+In the area of laser material processing (including areas like laser marking and micro material processing), in 2020 they have already reached a market share around 50%.
 Less important application areas are in the military domain, fiber-optic sensors and medical lasers.

 Technical Challenges of Fiber and Bulk Laser Devices